 Data can be automatically or manually uploaded to Flywheel.
-Flywheel can often connect directly to an experimental device, such as a MRI scanner, to import data as soon as the experiment is finished.
-If this functionality is not available for your experiment, or if you have historical data, it can be loaded manually in several ways.
+For example, Flywheel can connect directly to an imaging device, such as a MRI scanner, to import data as soon as the experiment is finished.
+You can also manually upload existing data in several ways.

 When available, having a Flywheel Connector is the most effective way to get data into Flywheel.
-During the experimental setup, the Flywheel Group, Project, and Subject information will be entered in such a way that such that the Connector knows how to organize the acquired data in Flywheel.
+The Flywheel group, project, and subject information are entered directly at the scanner so the Connector knows how to organize the acquired data in Flywheel.

 If a Flywheel Connector is not available, or if you have historical data, there are several ways to manually upload data into Flywheel.

-The Upload option on the Sidebar allows a user to upload a collection of DICOM files from your local drive.
+With the DICOM Uploader you can upload a collection of DICOM files from your computer to Flywheel.
 This works well for a single acquisition or small sessions.
 However, even modern browsers make loading large files and folders this way difficult.
 If you're loading large projects with many sessions or subjects, we highly recommend using other methods.

-Flywheel's Command Line Interface (CLI) can be installed on MacOS, Linux, and Windows systems and provides a much more reliable way to import large amounts of data.
+Flywheel's Command Line Interface (CLI) can be installed on MacOS, Linux, and Windows systems.
+This is an additional Flywheel program you download to use on your computer's Command Prompt or Terminal app.
+The CLI provides a reliable way to import large amounts of data.
 It has a variety of flexible methods to import the data without needing to change how it is stored your local drive.
-A more detailed guide to importing data with the CLI is available.